CoinCheung/gdGPT/README.md

 ## Train LLM with deepspeed in pipeline mode

-This repo provides a codebase based on deepspeed pipeline mode with which you can pre-train or fine-tune LLM faster and more memory-efficiently than zero mode.
+This repo provides a codebase based on deepspeed pipeline mode with which you can pretrain or finetune LLM faster and more memory-efficiently than zero mode.

-Following is benchmark done with 8 A100(SXM-40G) gpu, the model is llamaV1-7b, with settngs of `micro_batch_size=1`，`global_batch_size=128`，`fp16=True`.
+Following is benchmark done with 8 A100 (SXM-40G) gpu, the model is llamaV1-7b, with settngs of `micro_batch_size=1`，`global_batch_size=128`，`fp16=True`.
 The speed is measured as "sample/s" within 20 global steps.

 <table class="center" style="margin-left: auto; margin-right: auto; font-size: 120%"><tbody>
 <!-- START TABLE -->